 - Click on the device(s) that you'll be traveling with

 - Scroll down to international roaming and click the blue edit pencil

 - When the window pops up select the "Can use international roaming" slider to enable it

 - You will then be presented with a second option.
 You may select "can use international data roaming" if you would like data roaming services as well. click the slider and then select save.

 If you want to use data, make sure data roaming is enabled on your device (see below for Android and iOS).
-Voice roaming will happen automatically.
+Voice roaming will be enabled automatically.